 It's hard to find a better school than San Francisco State University if you wish to pursue Textile & Apparel Studies as a major.
 Graduates of the textile studies program make an average of $52,902 for their early career and $71,311 in their mid career.
-With more than 20,000 undergraduates, San Francisco State University is one of the largest schools in the nation.
+Situated in San Francisco, California, this university is ideal for learners who blossom in a city atmosphere.

 Every student who is interested in Textile & Apparel Studies needs to check out Appalachian State University.
 Boone, North Carolina provides a charming small-town feeling for students to learn in.